 Hiring Managers vs. Hiring Search Committees

 The hiring manager is usually the individual who will ultimately supervise candidates if they are hired for a particular job.
-As such, he or she has the most detailed knowledge of the position for which the employer is recruiting.
+As such, they have the most detailed knowledge of the position for which the employer is recruiting.
 The hiring manager will play the most influential role in the screening and selection process.

 What Is a Hiring Manager Responsible For?

-The hiring manager creates or revises the job description for a vacancy and conveys the requirements for the job to the Human Resources office.
-She reviews advertisements for the job after they have been drawn up by Human Resources.
+The hiring manager creates or revises the job description for a vacancy and conveys the requirements for the job to the Human Resources (HR) office.
+They review advertisements for the job after they have been drawn up by Human Resources.